 Much attention was focused on the arrival of President Trump, but he was greeted graciously, if not warmly, by his predecessor Barack Obama and wife Michelle, who were seated next to the president and First Lady Melania Trump.
 Bill Clinton greeted Melania.
 Hillary Clinton stared straight ahead, stone-faced.

 Like John McCain, who was given a state funeral just over three months ago, Bush apparently choreographed his own final tribute, selecting everything from the eulogists to the music.
 But unlike the McCain funeral, there were no political statements or veiled attacks on the 45th president.

-He will be buried in his home state of Texas, alongside his wife, Barbara.We value your comments!
-Please weigh in on our comment section below.
+He will be buried in his home state of Texas, alongside his wife, Barbara.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com